junying-ma/junying-ma.github.io/_pages/about.md

 My research interests are to empower social sciences (economics) with machine learning and AI tools, to empirically understand urbans, environments, and human behavior.
 I aim to build bridges between empirical research and multimodal data.

 <p style="color: #FA8072;">Currently I am applying for Ph.D.
 Programs, if you are looking for a Ph.D. student and are interested in me, please feel free to contact me.
+Any research collaboration in my research fields is also welcome.
 Thank you!</p>

 # Research fields:
 - Urban Economics